sirno/misosoup/README.md

 In the example, we run `misosoup`  to find minimal supplying communities that would allow growth of A1R12 in MBM with acetate (ac) as the sole source of carbon.
 Looking at the output of the simulation (OUTPUT_example.yaml) you'll see that `misosoup` found two alternative supplying communities:

  * Solution 1: A1R12 can grow when in the presence of I3M07.
 If we inspect this solution in more detail we can see (for example):
-    * Each strain produce carbon dioxide.
+    * Each strain produces carbon dioxide.
 We note this by looking at the strain-specific carbon dioxide fluxes: `R_EX_co2_e_A1R12_i: 0.742` and `R_EX_co2_e_I3M07_i: 0.957`.
-    * The community as a whole also produce carbon dioxide, which can be seen looking at the community-level carbon dioxide flux `R_EX_co2_e: 1.699`.
+    * The community as a whole also produces carbon dioxide, which can be seen looking at the community-level carbon dioxide flux `R_EX_co2_e: 1.699`.
  * Solution 2:  A1R12 can grow when in the presence of I2R16.
 A similar analysis to the one conducted for solution 1 could be followed.

 ## Citation